Get Free Blueprint →

 Social media is not just a place to post highlights.
 Used correctly, it is one of the most powerful tools in the recruiting process — and most families only use half of it.

 The visibility side is obvious: post consistently, keep your profile professional, include your graduation year and position in your bio, tag programs strategically, use relevant hashtags.
 Coaches look.
-A well-maintained presence keeps your athlete visible between formal contacts.
+A well-maintained presence keeps the athlete visible between formal contacts.

 The precision side is where families miss a real opportunity.
 Social media — particularly X (Twitter) — gives you a chance to be directly in front of a coach in a way that almost no other tool does.

 A coach posts something — a recruiting update, a game result, a thought about the sport.
 That post may get minimal engagement.
 Here is your opportunity.
-A thoughtful, genuine comment from your athlete puts them directly in front of the coach alongside a handful of other people.
+A thoughtful, genuine comment from the athlete puts them directly in front of the coach alongside a handful of other people.
 Not lost in an inbox.
 Right there.
 Some sports — football and basketball especially — use social media as a primary recruiting tool.
 In those sports, this is not optional.
 It is essential.

 The key word is precision.
 This is not about spamming coaches with comments or flooding their mentions.
 It is about showing genuine knowledge of and interest in their program at the right moments.
 One well-placed, authentic engagement is worth more than ten hollow ones.

 Keep everything clean.
 One inappropriate post — even from years ago — can cost a real opportunity.
 Coaches screen social media.
-What your athlete posts, likes, shares, and comments on is visible.
+What the athlete posts, likes, shares, and comments on is visible.
 Treat the profile as an extension of the recruiting application from day one.

 Phase 2 Checklist.